Anya Jenkins: Seasons 3 and 4

-Anyanka arrives at Sunnydale High School in 1998 ("The Wish") as a student named Anya.
-She came to Sunnydale in response to the distress of Cordelia, distraught after catching her boyfriend Xander kissing Willow.
-After some prompting, Cordelia says she wishes Buffy never came to Sunnydale, which Anya grants, transforming the world into an alternative reality where Buffy is absent and vampires have overtaken the town.
-After discerning what has happened, the Giles of this reality summons Anyanka and destroys her necklace which contains her powers, returning the word to normal, and leaving Anya a mortal and powerless teenage girl.
+Anya is introduced in the third-season episode "The Wish", in which she poses as a student at Sunnydale High School.
+She is revealed to be the 1,120-year-old vengeance demon Anyanka, who grants the wishes of scorned women.
+She seeks to exact vengeance for the popular cheerleader Cordelia Chase, who is distraught after catching her boyfriend Xander kissing his friend Willow.
+Anya prompts Cordelia to say that she wishes that Buffy, who is the Slayer and Xander and Willow's friend, never came to Sunnydale.
+Anya grants her wish and creates an alternative reality where Buffy is absent and vampires have overtaken the town.
+After discerning what has happened, Rupert Giles, a Watcher, summons Anyanka and destroys the necklace that contains her powers, returning the world to normal, and leaving Anya a mortal and powerless teenage girl.